mosesrb/basic-stripe-wordpress-plugin/README.md

 Also make sure Curl is installed in system if on local machine..otherwise payment request won't  sent.

-You you have any Question regarding this please mail me at mosesrb@hotmail.com
+You you have any Question regarding please let me know